norman-ml/norman_sdk/README.md

 ### Use the model outputs
 Each model uploaded to Norman has a unique output signature.
 When you invoke a model, the response is returned according to the structure of the output signature, formatted as a dictionary.

-- Dictionary keys each map to an output display title
+- Dictionary keys each map to an output display title.
 - Values are binary byte streams encoding the model output.

 Output values can be consumed and used in a variety of ways, according to the needs of each user.
-Stable Diffusion 3.5 Large exposes one output parameter called called "Image" which users can comsume:
+Stable Diffusion 3.5 Large exposes one output parameter called "Image" which users can consume:

 ```python
 from io import BytesIO